 Short-term bleeding-related complications after a vasectomy may sometimes occur.
 These include bleeding from the surgical site or a hematoma.
 A hematoma is a collection of blood that can press on other nearby structures in the body.

-Experts estimate bleeding or hematoma occurs in of vasectomies.
-However, bleeding will usually resolve on its own following the procedure.
+Experts estimate bleeding or hematoma occurs in

 If you have continued bleeding that soaks a dressing, call your doctor.